sunitasen/Bibli/README.md

 2. Hate those ads?
 Hmm.
 Removed.
 Done. :muscle: :100:

 3. Quora addiction?
-Found a fix for you :wink:
+Close the tab automatically after a given time. :wink:

 Made for the love of Quora :heart: